c-ryan-k/nested-edge-demo/README.md

 ### 6. [Ansible] - Install Device Bundle

-This step runs on all devices, grabs the appropriate `device_id.tgz` package produced by the CLI, and runs the install script on the target device.
+This step runs on all devices, copies and untars the appropriate `device_id.tgz` package produced by the CLI, and runs the install script on the target device.
+This script:

+- Copies all certificates to their proper locations
+- Copies the device config.toml to the /etc/aziot/ directory
+- Updates the device OS certificate store
+- Runs `iotedge config apply -C config.toml` to restart the edge agent with the new configuration.

+Once this script is run, the edge agent and hub should begin updating on all devices, and you should see them start connecting to the hub in a few moments.